swayf/grako/README.rst

 The generated parser consists of two classes:

-    A base class derived from ``Parser`` wich implements the parser with one method for each grammar rule.
+*    A base class derived from ``Parser`` wich implements the parser with one method for each grammar rule.
 Because the methods should not be called directly, they are named enclosing the rule's name with underscores:

 .. code:: python
 def _myrulename_(self):

+* An abstract class with one method per grammar rule.
+Each method receives the *Abstract Syntax Tree* (AST) built for the rule as parameter.
+The methods in the abstract class return the same ast, but derived classes can override the methods to have them return anything they like.